 A notional assessment is a tax return that the CRA creates on your behalf where they estimate the tax you owe them.
 Once the CRA files a notional assessment, they can reach out to you to collect

 - No matter how long it’s been, get started.
 The longer you wait to file your taxes, the more penalties you will owe, and the likelihood of the CRA seeing your avoidance as tax evasion increases.

 - If you haven’t filed in years and the CRA has not yet contacted you about your late taxes, apply to the Voluntary Disclosure Program as soon as possible.
 This helps you avoid prosecution for tax evasion, as well as penalties and interest fees for filing your tax returns late.

 - Contact a tax professional.
-If you’re overwhelmed with your taxes, they might be able to support you with any tax issue as you file.
+If you’re overwhelmed with your taxes, they might be able to support you with any tax issues as you file.

 - If you are unable to pay your tax debt, contact the CRA to negotiate a payment plan.
 Or, contact a debt settlement company to help negotiate on your behalf.